MonashProteomics/MaSpeQC/README.md

 Make sure the database has been activated, then open a console window, navigate to  _/mpmf-pipeline/.venv/Scripts_ and type `activate.bat`.

 This will activate the Python environment needed to process raw files.
 QC runs can now be triggered from the _/mpmf-pipeline_ directory with the command `python MPMF_Process_Raw_Files.py` and the following __3 arguments__:
-- metabolomics/proteomics
+- EXPERIMET TYPE: metabolomics/proteomics
-- The number of most recent runs to process (-1 equals process all).
+- NUMBER OF RUNS: The number of most recent runs to process (-1 equals process all).
-- Y/N for whether to send notification emails or not.
+- EMAIL ALERT: Y/N for whether to send notification emails or not.

 eg. `python MPMF_Process_Raw_Files.py "metabolomics" "10" "Y"`
 eg. `python MPMF_Process_Raw_Files.py "proteomics" "-1" "N"`

 ## Starting MaSpeQC